-The basic unit of all myoelectric hands is a functional grasping unit that opposes the thumb with a two-finger group (index and middle finger).
+The basic unit of all myoelectric hands is a functional grasping unit that opposes the thumb with a two-finger group (index and middle fingers).
 This system performs the pointed grip.
-Then the grip unit is covered by a mantal made of soft plastic, the system inner hand.
+The grip unit is then covered by a soft plastic shell, the system palm.
 This hand is both the shaping and supporting element for the prosthetic glove.

 An artificial hand prosthesis has the following hand prosthesis function:

 Myoelectrically controlled prosthesis with passive rotation of the hand: